Adding faces and families to the names of the Fleming servicemen who died during the First World War.

 Sources: U.S. Department of Justice (pbs.org Great War Resources see webcache); The Commonwealth War Graves Commission (cwgc.org) and The Volksbund (volksbund.de)

-The colour code used in the chart for each national Armed Force is repeated for Servicemen names in the Roll of Honour.
+Click to enlarge and the colour code in the chart is repeated in the Roll of Honour.

 THE ROLL OF HONOUR

 While official records don’t record loss counts for individual Commonwealth countries they have been established through the work of cwgc.org and National War Memorials.
 Any serviceman who died between 11 Nov 1918 and Mar 1921 from injuries received during the war was included in the official casualty figures.

 Finding your way round: The Roll of Honour is the index to the soldier profiles.
 I found creating a single list quite whelming and wanted to keep it thus so apologies if this presents access issues for you.
 After recently visiting Arras Cemetery & Memorial, I’ve now grouped the profiles by place of burial/memorial so you can easily access them during or in preparation for a site visit.

 You can also browse the cemeteries and memorials via the main menu or use the site search box.

 Each star for a cemetery or diamond for a memorial is precisely located and includes the names of the servicemen for that site.
 Clicking for a larger version of the map will provide a name-search option.
 If you’re planning to visit one of the sites, the Commonwealth War Graves Commimsion, the American Battle Monuments Commission and the Volksbund all give very detailed directions to each location.
 You’ll need the cemetery plan too from the above links as there are usually many hundreds of names to thousands at each location.